The Second-Price Knapsack Problem: Near-Optimal Real Time Bidding in Internet Advertisement: Model and Analysis

 \begin{assumption} Conditioned on $n$ ads arriving over some period of time, all permutations of the arrival order are equally likely. \end{assumption}

 \begin{assumption} Competitors have consistent bidding strategies and the auction platform keeps consistent reserve pricing methods over time.
 That is, given ad $i$ with specific contextual parameters (giving us value $v_i$), the competitors bid the same amount for the ad, and the auction platform sets the same reserve price for us, regardless of when it arrives.
-As a result, paying price $b_i$ is the same for us if we win the ad, regardless of which week the ad arrives in. \end{assumption} These assumptions directly imply the following lemma.
+As a result, paying price $b_i$ is the same for us if we win the ad, regardless of which week the ad arrives in. \end{assumption}

 \begin{lemma}[Random Permutation] Under Assumptions \ref{ass:stablearrival} and \ref{ass:stableprice}, we recover the random permutation assumption. \end{lemma}